aldreth/lammas-records/recordings/choral/dreaming-of-christmas.md

 coverImage: "../../src/images/recordings/dreaming-of-christmas.jpg"
 performer: Wells Cathedral Choir
 directors:
-  - "Director: Malcolm Archer"
+- 'Director: Malcolm Archer'
-  - "Organ: Rupert Gough"
+- 'Organ: Rupert Gough'
-contentHtml:
-  "<h1>Dreaming Of Christmas</h1>\n \n<p> It all seemed so perfect.
+contentHtml: "<h1>Dreaming Of Christmas</h1>\n \n<p> It all seemed so perfect.
 We had the cathedral, we had the choir, we had the recording dates, and we had all the music carefully rehearsed, since we were to sing it in our annual concert of Christmas Music by Candlelight.
 We even had an arrangement of \"I\"m dreaming of